Syllabus

 - 30% - Exercises

-Note that there are deadlines throughout the term when your posts to the help forum are tallied for the pupose of awarding points toward your grade.
-These dates are listed in the course schedule.
+Note that there are deadlines throughout the term when your posts to the discussion forum are tallied for the pupose of awarding points toward your grade.
+These dates are listed in the Course Schedule.

 Late work is not accepted